The English Patient (Seinfeld): Plot

 At Monk's Café, a beautiful woman, Danielle, mistakes George for her boyfriend Neil.
 George becomes obsessed with the notion that he is so similar to Neil that, with only one minor change, he too could be dating women like Danielle.
 He repeatedly goes out with Danielle so he can press her for more information about Neil.

-Elaine and her date, Blaine go to the movies.
-She wants to see the comedy Sack Lunch, but it is sold out, so they see The English Patient.
-She finds it boring and stupid.
-Elaine's dislike for The English Patient alienates her from everyone.
+Elaine and her date, Blaine, go to the movies.
+She wants to see the comedy Sack Lunch but Blaine prefers The English Patient.
+When Sack Lunch gets sold out, they go see The English Patient.
+After the movie, Elaine finds it boring and stupid.
+Her dislike for The English Patient alienates her from everyone and Blaine subsequently dumps her.
 Not wishing to upset J. Peterman, when he asks if she likes the movie, she claims not to have seen it.
 He has Elaine drop everything so he can take her to see it.
 She endures an hour or so before exclaiming her distaste for the movie.
-Peterman responds by firing her, but she convinces him to let her keep her job by agreeing to take a trip to Tunisia (the filming location of The English Patient).
+Peterman responds by firing her, but she convinces him to let her keep her job by agreeing to take a trip to Tunisia (the filming location of The English Patient) and living in a cave.

 Jerry is going to Florida to help his parents move out.
-Kramer asks him to pick up some Cubans for him and gives him a T-shirt that says "#1 Dad."
+Kramer asks him to pick up some Cubans for him and gives him a T-shirt that says "#1 Dad".
 Thinking he means Cuban cigars, Jerry agrees.
-Jerry's father Morty finds the "#1 Dad" T-shirt and proudly wears it.
+Jerry's father, Morty, finds the "#1 Dad" T-shirt and proudly wears it.